FDio/csit/docs/ietf/draft-vpolak-bmwg-plrsearch-02.md

-In both fitting functions (as they are a double Primitive Function to a symmetric function), the "central point" turns out to be equal to the aforementioned limiting transfer rate, so the fitting function parameter is named "mrr", the same quantity our Maximum Receive Rate tests are designed to measure.
+In both fitting functions (as they are a double Primitive Function to a symmetric function), the "central point" turns out to be equal to the aforementioned limiting transfer rate, so the fitting function parameter is named "mrr", the same quantity CSIT Maximum Receive Rate tests are designed to measure.

 Both fitting functions return logarithm of loss rate, to avoid rounding